toufiqElahy/RamaExplorar/docker-compose/README.md

 - HardHat network: `docker-compose -f docker-compose-no-build-hardhat-network.yml up -d`
 - Running only explorer without DB: `docker-compose -f docker-compose-no-build-no-db-container.yml up -d`.
 In this case, one container is created - for the explorer itself.
 And it assumes that the DB credentials are provided through `DATABASE_URL` environment variable.

-All of the configs assume the Ethereum JSON RPC is running at http://localhost:8545.
+All of the configs assume the Ramestta JSON RPC is running at http://localhost:8545.

 In order to stop launched containers, run `docker-compose -d -f config_file.yml down`, replacing `config_file.yml` with the file name of the config which was previously launched.